- Marie McKinsey

 I always keep a box of minty Altoids on hand to use for stomach upsets.
 Menthol and other compounds derived from mint leaves relax the smooth muscle in the digestive tract, which relieves nausea and eases cramping and pain.
 Mint is a carminative agent, meaning that it inhibits the formation of gas - a very welcome benefit, especially during dinner parties!

-"The menthol in peppermint also destroys bacteria, parasites, and viruses in the stomach without harming beneficial intestinal flora." - Mary Preuss THE NORTHWEST HERB LOVER'S HANDBOOK
+"The menthol in peppermint also destroys bacteria, parasites, and viruses in the stomach without harming beneficial intestinal flora." - Mary Preuss, author of THE NORTHWEST HERB LOVER'S HANDBOOK

 Mint has antiseptic properties.
 In DRUMS OF AUTUMN, we find Claire Fraser preparing for the worst as she follows Jamie on another of their adventures.
 "I likely could not prevent damage; but I could try to repair what had happened already.
 Disinfection and cleansing - I had a bottle of distilled alcohol, and a wash made from pressed garlic juice and mint." (page 174)